NeuroML/Documentation/source/Userdocs/ExtendingNeuroMLv2WithLEMS.md

 ```

 We now have a complete LEMS model declaration.
-To use this model, we need to create an instance of the `ComponentType`, a `Component`.
+To use this model, we need to create an instance of the ComponentType, a Component.
 This requires us to set the values of various parameters of the defined model:

 ```{code-block} xml